LaserFR/LaserFR/README.md

    pip install -r requirements.txt

 ### 2.3 Models
-for the models used, can be downloaded from xxx.
+The models used can be found in the Models folder.

 ## 3. Usage